Your Asthma Healthcare Team

 Mental healthcare provider

-a master’s degree or doctorate in a mental health subject.
-All of these providers
+Marriage and family therapist.
+This provider has a master’s degree or doctorate in a mental health subject.

 Choosing asthma healthcare providers

-Make sure your healthcare team members are board certified or licensed for their
+Make sure members of your healthcare team are board certified or licensed for their

-This means they have the special training and approval of an official group.
-Questions
+specialty.
+This means they have special training and the approval of an official group.

-Do you have any special training for treating asthma?
+Do you have special training for treating asthma?